madatajs/madata/backends/google/README.md

 ### Google Sheets version history

-Using the plugin you can take advantage of the [Google Sheets version history system](https://www.ablebits.com/office-addins-blog/google-sheets-edit-history/).
-Before storing the data, simply replace data which wasn't changed with `null`, and the Google Sheets plugin leave them *untouched*.
+With the plugin, you can take advantage of the [Google Sheets version history system](https://www.ablebits.com/office-addins-blog/google-sheets-edit-history/).
+Before storing the data back, simply replace *unchanged* data with `null`, and the Google Sheets plugin will leave them *untouched* in the sheet.

 ### Example